top of page

 The key to this is knowing where your visitors come from.
 Are they stopping off on their way to or from Cornwall?
 Do they see where your hotel and tourist attraction is based as a destination?
 Do you know the typical drive distance that people will come if you are offering a day out?
 Answering questions like these can help shape the methods and messages in the PR.

 But it is also about creating excitement about your brand.
 In the past Empica has supported hotels in changing perception so that they are seen as spa destinations; created a buzz of expectation around the Grand Pier Weston-super-Mare for events and new attractions and attracted national television and radio coverage for tourism venues.
+A recent example is the Matthew of Bristol Trust 30-minute documentary, produced by Empica, which demonstrates how compelling storytelling and film production can elevate the profile of heritage attractions.

 How much does public relations cost for a hotel or tourist attraction?